You have not viewed any products recently.

 87.5% would recommend this item to a friend.

 0 out of 0 people found the following review helpful:

 What are the pros?
-Fun to grow and really tasty!
+Easy to grow, huge producer

 Would you recommend this product to a friend?

 7 out of 7 people found the following review helpful: